 Capstone Project Preparation II: Research Design, Project Management, and People Dynamics

 This is a mandatory workshop series covering the research design process to facilitate the Summer Capstone Project's approach to the identified business problem.
 Throughout the workshops, students will have the opportunity to learn about and practice the various interactions between the project team members, stakeholders, and clients.
 One of the workshops will cover experimental design.
 Teams will then start to collect data for their project and learn how to take into account ethical considerations when dealing with the data.

 Students will practice team-oriented problem-solving skills in the context of undertaking and completing a live business analytics project.
 They will demonstrate their knowledge and understanding of business concepts and analytics techniques in identifying and structuring a problem, collecting and managing data and applying analytic modeling techniques to provide insights and recommendations for the project.
 The course will enable students to acquire and demonstrate their understanding, use, and proficiency in project management skills related to tackling business analytics projects as they work with a real client.

 Students will continue to acquire and demonstrate their understanding, use, and proficiency in project management skills as they work on the live business analytics project started in Capstone Project I. Students will practice their written and oral communication skills as well as their ability to generate insights through data visualization techniques in the write-up and presentation of their projects.

-- Explaining information clearly and insights gained from analytic models in a business context in addition to effectively expressing knowledge and ideas through oral and written communication.
+- Be able to clearly explain information and insights gained from analytic models in a business context

 Tuition and Fees